 Compared to LTFEs worldwide, there are a comparatively large number of LTFEs in Germany.
-Our research revealed (up to now) 177 LTFEs which match our definition in the following countries: Austria, Belarus, Belgium, Bulgaria, China, Czech Republic, Denmark, Estonia, Finland, France, Hungary, Ireland, Italy, Moldova, Norway, Poland, Romania, Russia, Slovenia, Spain, Sweden, Switzerland, UK, Ukraine and USA.
-They are comparable in age (the oldest ones started in 1843) and research themes.
-There are international networks such as the working group IOSDV (Internationale Organische Stickstoffdauerdüngungsversuche; Körschens, 2000), the GLTEN (Global Long-Term Experiment Network, which was launched in 2018; GLTEN, 2020) and networks of organic LTFEs like RetiBio in Italy and the RotAB network in France (Ciaccia et al., 2020).
-In order to make the best use of the great efforts and costs that are behind every single LTFE, international networks should cooperate more intensively in future and possibly also use data infrastructure jointly.
-We would like to point out that the BonaRes data repository can also be used by international data holders.

-All information about the LTFEs in Germany is published in an online overview map (https://ltfe-map.bonares.de, last access: 20 November 2020).
+Our research revealed up to now 177 LTFEs which match our definition in the following countries: Austria, Belarus, Belgium, Bulgaria, China, Czech

+Republik, Denmark, Estonia, Finnland, France, Hungary, Ireland, Italy, Moldova, Norway, Poland, Romania, Russia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, Ukraine, and USA.
+They are comparable in age (the oldest ones

+- 260 started 1843) and research themes.
+There are international networks such as the working group IOSDV (Internationale Organische Stickstoffdauerdüngungsversuche, Körschens, 2000), the GLTEN (Global Long-Term Experiment Network, GLTEN, 2020), which was launched in 2018, and networks of organic LTFEs like RetiBio in Italy and RotAB network in France (Ciaccia et al., 2020).
+In order to make the best use of the great efforts and costs that are behind every single LTFE, international networks should cooperate more intensively in future and possibly also use data infrastructures jointly.
+We would like to point out that the BonaRes data repository can also be used by international data holders. - All information about the LTFEs in Germany is published in an online overview map (https://ltfe-map.bonares.de).
 The aims of the overview map are to make LTFEs more visible, to enhance networking among LTFEs and to simplify joint analyses of LTFEs.
 It is available in German and English.
-The map content can be displayed according to different categories, e.g., the research themes, land use or duration of the LTFEs.
-In addition to the overview information, details about every single LTFE are provided in a pop-up window, offering valuable information for potential users for orientation and initiation of cooperation.
+The map content can be displayed according to different categories, e.g., the research themes, land use, or duration of the LTFEs.
+In addition to the overview information, details about every single - 270 LTFE are provided in a pop-up window, offering valuable information for potential users for orientation and initiation of cooperation.

-As limitations of existing LTFEs, it can be mentioned that erosion and compaction are typically not analyzed in LT-FEs, and they are not designed for such questions up to now.
+As limitations of existing LTFEs it can be mentioned, that erosion and compaction are typically not analysed in LTFEs and they are not designed for such questions up to now.
 Grassland experiments are in fact meadow experiments, whereas grazing experiments are completely missing.

-3.2 Geospatial analyses
+275 3.2 Geospatial Analyses

-3.2.1 Geospatial analysis of LTFEs in relation to the climatic water balance of the growing season (CWBg) distribution
+3.2.1 Geospatial Analysis of LTFEs in Relation to the Climatic Water Balance of the growing season (CWBg) Distribution